-The TCP/IP protocol stack uses an external packet transport service (layer two frames) for its datagrams transfer between IPv4 nodes.
-If used layer two is a dedicated connection (two nodes network) addressing is implicit and typically the PPP protocol is used to control IPv4 datagrams transport.
+For datagrams transfer between IPv4 nodes, the TCP/IP protocol stack uses an external packet transport service (layer two frames).
+If the used layer two is a dedicated connection (two nodes network) addressing is implicit and typically the PPP protocol is used to control IPv4 datagrams transport.

-However, if IPv4 is using a network with several nodes (switching or broadcast network), it must establish an equivalence between the layer two addresses and layer three (IPv4) addresses.
-When an IPv4 datagram is placed inside a layer two frame for transportation, the layer two destination address for the frame must correspond to the node having the desired destination IPv4 address.
+However, if IPv4 is using a network with several nodes (switching or shared medium), it must establish an equivalence between the layer two addresses and layer three (IPv4) addresses.
+When an IPv4 datagram is placed inside a layer two frame for transportation, the layer two destination address for the frame has to match the node having the desired destination IPv4 address.

 In fact, this is true only if the destination IPv4 address belongs to the same network.
-Otherwise, the MAC destination address must match the router to be used.
+Otherwise, the MAC destination address has to match the router to be used.